On Discovering Algorithms for Adversarial Imitation Learning¶

 Background & Motivation¶

-Background: Adversarial imitation learning (AIL) is the most effective imitation learning paradigm under limited expert demonstrations.
-Inspired by GANs, AIL formalizes the learning process as an adversarial game between a discriminator (distinguishing expert from policy trajectories) and a policy (generating trajectories close to the expert).
-From a divergence minimization perspective, AIL naturally decomposes into two stages: (1) Density Ratio (DR) Estimation — the discriminator estimates the occupancy ratio \(\frac{\rho_E}{\rho_\pi}\) of state-action pairs under the expert vs. policy; (2) Reward Assignment (RA) — mapping the density ratio to a scalar reward signal for policy optimization.
+Background: Adversarial Imitation Learning (AIL) is the most effective imitation learning paradigm under limited expert demonstrations.
+Inspired by GANs, AIL formalizes the learning process as an adversarial game between a discriminator (distinguishing between expert and policy trajectories) and a policy (generating trajectories close to those of the expert).
+From a divergence minimization perspective, AIL naturally decomposes into two stages: (1) Density Ratio Estimation (DR)—the discriminator estimates the occupancy ratio of state-action pairs between the expert and the policy \(\frac{\rho_E}{\rho_\pi}\); (2) Reward Assignment (RA)—mapping the density ratio to a scalar reward signal for policy optimization.

 Method¶